Numerical-Geometric-Algebra/gasparse/README.md

 1. Change code for `x.list()` and `ga.size()` making it accept variable number of arguments like `x.list(1,2)` instead of a list like `x.list([1,2])`
 1. Indexing and masking multivector arrays.
 I want to be able to eliminate some multivectors that do not satisfy some requirements.
 1. Grade Einsum
+1. The size of dense type arrays do not need to be inside of the struct object (Extract it from the algebra).
 1. Grade projection should accept the grade bool array instead of the grades